Home New York State Unified Court System

 back to top

-(a) The fiduciary or the attorney of record shall furnish the court a list of assets constituting the gross estate for tax purposes, but separately listing:
+(a) The fiduciary or the attorney of record shall furnish the court with an Inventory of Assets form which identifies the following:

-(c) In the event such list of assets is not so filed, the court may refuse to issue certificates, may revoke the letters and may refuse to issue new ones until such list has been filed and the fees paid as provided in SCPA 2402.
-Failure to voluntarily file such list of assets may also constitute grounds for disallowance of commissions or legal fees.
+(c) In the event the Inventory of Assets is not filed, the court may refuse to issue certificates, may revoke the letters and may refuse to issue new ones until such list has been filed and the fees paid as provided in SCPA 2402.
+Failure to file such list of assets may also constitute grounds for disallowance of commissions or legal fees.

-(d) If any additional filing fees are due, they shall be paid to the court at the time of the submission of any of the documents described in subdivision (a) of this section.
+(d) If any additional filing fees are due, they shall be paid to the court at the time of the submission of the inventory.

 Historical Note